Visit Iraqi Kurdistan

 As you probably guess, not many people travel to Iraq, so how come I decided to make a page about the off the beaten path destinations in Iraqi Kurdistan?
 Isn’t everything in this part of the world off the beat already?

-Well, the fact is that in the past decade a few adventure travelers did go to Northern Iraq, but the reality is that most people just want to check Iraq off their bucket list.
+Well, the fact is that in the past decade a few adventure travelers did go to Northern Iraq either independently or using tour companies, but the reality is that most people just want to check Iraq off their bucket list.
 Consequently, they end up visiting the same places they find mentioned on the Internet, without really exploring other destinations on

 Famous places in the Kurdistan Region of Iraq: